Mike Sun / 2025-05-15

 Repairs themselves are resource-intensive operations that consume significant disk and network IO, and increasing their intensity or parallelism to complete them faster can cause query performance to degreade.

-Cassandra supports incremental repairs which can help reduce repair time.
 ScyllaDB has introduced a feature called Repair Based Tombstone Garbage Collection that allows tombstones to be compacted before gc_grace_seconds expires if they've been repaired.
 This allows gc_grace_seconds to be extended to very long duration without performance degradation.
 The feature is actively being refined and is presently an optional setting.

 Another approach is to execute deletes using a consistency level of ALL (CL=ALL).
 This guarantees that a delete operation succeeds only if its tombstone is written to all replicas.
 If any replica fails to receive the tombstone, the delete operation will return an error.
 However, this approach reduces the system's availability for delete operations.
 Because every replica must be online for the delete to succeed, the operation will fail if even one replica is unavailable.